adriamanu/argocd-demo/README.md

 If you need a kubernetes cluster, check out my repository : https://github.com/adriamanu/kube-ansible <br>

 ## Github Application Credentials
-Here is a script that generate the command for `argocd` cli in order to add your private repository thanks to your github application.
+Here is a **ruby** script that generate the command for `argocd` cli in order to add your private repository thanks to your github application.

 ```ruby
 require 'jwt'  # https://rubygems.org/gems/jwt